MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 > - **Cluster architecture:** [Exclude the Service Fabric processes from Windows Defender](/azure/service-fabric/service-fabric-best-practices-security#windows-defender) to improve performance.
 > - **Cluster architecture:** Select appropriate VM SKU.
 > - **Workload architecture:** Decide what [programming model](/azure/service-fabric/service-fabric-choose-framework) you will use for your services.
-> - **Cluster and workload architecture:** Use appropriate managed disk tier and size.
+> - **Cluster and workload architectures:** Use appropriate managed disk tier and size.

 ### Recommendations